How Incomplete Patient Assessments Lead to Harm & Medical Malpractice

 Bias or system-level issues contributed to the error

 By applying clinical acumen and quality standards gained from working in the field for decades as healthcare system leaders, the EvaluCare team can help determine whether failure to take a complete history or perform a physical examination was a causal or contributing factor to patient harm.
-This can be crucial in building or refuting a medical malpractice claim.
+With Eva, EvaluCare's AI Assisted machine learning agentic framework, clinicians can get critical feedback to improve care.

 $1.5 Million: Awarded to a patient who developed sepsis after providers failed to recognize an undiagnosed urinary tract infection because a full symptom history was not taken.